 This is the status page for Fark's behind-the-scenes geekery.
 If there's a major outage or problem, we'll try to post something here about it (unless we're too up to our eyeballs in trying to actually fix it)... so check here if Fark's hosed for an extended length of time.
-Normally this page will be blank. :-) For more minor issues, see Mike's blog, or more likely, Mike's twitter, Drew's twitter, Fark twitter or all Fark staff/mod/admin twitters together.
-On (very!) rare occasion you may be able to catch Mike on the data center webcam.
+Normally this page will be blank. :-) For more minor issues, see Mike's blog, or much more likely, Mike's twitter, Drew's twitter, Fark twitter or all Fark staff/mod/admin twitters together.
+On (very!) rare occasion you may be able to catch Mike on our webcam at QX's data center.

 Our normal hosting provider is QX.net, a local ISP here in Lexington, KY.

 This outage page is hosted at DigitalOcean in case of ISP or BGP-related problems.

 If you've lost the ability to connect to Fark starting on November 1, 2018, it's probably because your browser and/or OS are too old to support TLS 1.2 or 1.3 encryption.
 We no longer support TLS 1.0 and 1.1.
 Many other websites are doing the same, including all e-commerce sites in June 2018 (including Paypal and Stripe) because the older encryption algorithms have long been broken.
 This affects at least Windows XP, Android 4, Blackberry, and macOS 10.7 and earlier -- it's time to upgrade.